The Ultimate Guide to Cremation 2023

 A metal ID tag is logged with the body once it enters the funeral home or crematory, and this tag remains with the body throughout the process to ensure proper ID cross-checks are made.
 The metal tag is enclosed with the cremated remains in the urn as it is returned to the family.

-Certain steps are followed to prepare a body for cremation.
-Certain medical implants like pacemakers must be removed as these can combust and explode when subjected to such intense heat.
 Other radioactive therapeutic implants may be removed if they are known to contain mercury, as mercury emissions are detrimental to the environment.
 Jewelry items may also be removed from the deceased prior to cremation.

 The deceased is cremated in a “suitable combustible container.”
 This is most commonly a sturdy cardboard casket box these days.
 This is inexpensive and saves on the unnecessary cost of a casket.

 Note: If a funeral service is being held before cremation, many funeral homes will now offer rental caskets for the service.
-A specially-designed rental casket will hold the inner cremation container so that it can be easily removed after the service without disturbing the body.
+A specially designed rental casket will hold the inner cremation container so that it can be easily removed after the service without disturbing the body.

 Complying with the authorization to cremate requirement